rajgoel/course-scientific-programming/02-lecture/slides.md

 ### Infinite countdown

-An underflow problem can occur when decrementing a number as long as it is non-negative.
+An underflow problem can occur when repeatedly decrementing a number as long as it is non-negative.
 With unsigned integers the countdown will be infinite.

 ===